 Published By Janet Gershen-Siegel at March 24, 2018

 CAN Capital (CC) is one of many online lending companies.
-The company offers working capital and small business loans.
+They offer working capital and small business loans.
 We look at the specifics and drill down into the details about CAN Capital.
-CAN Capital was given every opportunity to communicate with us about the following review.
+CAN Capital had every chance to communicate with us about the following review.

 With no listed APR, a comparison tool will have to do.
 See: https://www.supermoney.com/reviews/business-loan.

 A CAN Capital term loan comes with a 3% origination fee.
-In addition, CAN Capital will offer a prepayment discount but only during the first 90 days after the term for the loan starts.
-APR is not listed but is calculated by Super Money as ranging from 16% to 70%.
+In addition, CAN Capital will offer a prepayment discount.
+But this is only in the first 90 days after the term for the loan starts.
+There is no APR on the website but Super Money calculates it as ranging from 16% to 70%.

 Funds are sent to you in days.
-Funding works out $2,500 – 150,000 per location.
+Also, funding works out $2,500 – 150,000 per location.
 There are variable daily payments and there is no maturity date.

 A CAN Capital merchant capital advance comes with a $395 administrative fee.